tinalexander/tinalexander.github.io/pages/2023/11-november.md

 # November 8, 2023

+## FDA spokesperson on Moderna dosing error for COVID-19 vaccines in children

+- **Source:** email from Cherie Duvall Jones of the Food and Drug Administration
+- **Date:** received November 8, 2023

+> The FDA became aware of this issue and worked quickly to alert healthcare providers via a safety communication and other outreach to ensure those administering the vaccine were aware.
+We’re actively working with Moderna to communicate with healthcare providers to ensure the correct dosage of vaccine is administered in individuals 6 months through 11 years of age.
+>
+> The FDA has not identified any safety risks associated with administration of the higher dose in individuals 6 months through 11 years of age and no serious adverse events were identified related to a dosing error for the vaccine.
+>
+> ...
+>
+> **It wasn't clear to me how FDA identified that this dosing error was occurring.**
+>
+> The FDA received questions from stakeholders about the dosing issue on October 29, and contacted Moderna to discuss and better understand the issue.
+The agency has worked quickly to alert healthcare providers through safety communications and other outreach to ensure the correct dosage of the vaccine is administered to recipients.
+We will continue to provide any updates necessary to ensure the health and safety of the public.
+>
+> **Also, is it still accurate that "no serious adverse events were identified related to a dosing error for the vaccine"?**
+>
+> The FDA has reviewed reports to the Vaccine Adverse Event Reporting System (VAERS) regarding this issue.
+No serious adverse events were identified related to a dosing error for the vaccine.
+We received reports of mild adverse events consistent with safety profile of the vaccine, such as fever and fatigue.

 ## National Syndromic Surveillance Program figures on RSV in children 0 to 1 years old

 - **Source:** my calculations based off [table](https://www.cdc.gov/ncird/surveillance/respiratory-illnesses/) by Centers for Disease Control and Prevention